-Since the Android no command error is directly related to your phone’s system, there are not many methods to resolve this issue.
+How do I fix my Android it won’t boot into recovery?
+Don’t worry, since the Android no command error is directly related to your phone’s system, there are not many methods to resolve this issue.
 One thing you can do, though, is to reset your device to the factory settings.
 You can do this either when your phone turns on or in recovery mode.

 If the no command error appears occasionally, you can reset your phone when the phone turns on just fine.